afair/girders.org/_posts/2018-07-28-php-guide-to-http-api-requests.md

     $headers[] = "Accept: application/json";

-### Authorization
+### Authenticating

+Note: *Authentication* provides credentials to verify your identity.
+You do this by providing an API Key, Access Token, or a standard user/password.
+*Authorization* controls your access to a see or modify a resource.
+This is usually controlled by the application using your user privilege and role.
+However, HTTP uses the "Authorization" header to authenticate your credentials, which can be confusing or misleading.

-Also, we have an Api Key given to us by that service for identification.
+Assume we have an API Key given to us by a service for identification.
 There are different ways to pass your key to the service, though the most useful is using [HTTP Basic Authentication](https://en.wikipedia.org/wiki/Basic_access_authentication).

 PHP decodes incoming Basic Auth headers into `$_SERVER['PHP_AUTH_USER']` and `$_SERVER['PHP_AUTH_PW']` but does not provide a feature to send our own, but it's easy enough to roll.
 The string "username:password" (no quotes) is Base64 encoded to prevent characters from disturbing the HTTP header protocol.

+    $headers[] = "Authorization: Basic ".base64_encode("$user:$password");

-For an API key, we format with an empty password, so really just appending the colon after the key: "apikey:"
+Usually for an API key, we format with an empty password, so really just appending the colon after the key: "apikey:"

     $headers[] = "Authorization: Basic ".base64_encode($apikey.":");